-Provisions of the omnibus measure concerning the Departments of Labor, HHS, and Education provide that none of the appropriated funds and none of the funds in any trust fund to which funds are appropriated under the omnibus measure, may be expended for abortion, except where the pregnancy is the result of rape or incest, or where the mother's life would be endangered if an abortion is not performed.
-The Treasury and Postal Service provisions of the omnibus measure also prohibit the use of appropriated funds to pay for an abortion, or the administrative expenses in connection with any health plan under the federal employees health benefit program which provides any benefits or coverage for abortions.
-However, this restriction does not apply where the life of the mother would be endangered if the fetus were carried to term, or the pregnancy is the result of rape or incest.
+Provisions of the omnibus measure concerning the Departments of Labor, HHS, and Education provided that none of the appropriated funds and none of the funds in any trust fund to which funds were appropriated under the omnibus measure, could be expended for abortion, except where the pregnancy was the result of rape or incest, or where the mother's life would be endangered if an abortion was not performed.
+The Treasury and Postal Service provisions of the omnibus measure also prohibited the use of appropriated funds to pay for an abortion, or the administrative expenses in connection with any health plan under the federal employees health benefit program which provided any benefits or coverage for abortions.
+However, this restriction did not apply where the life of the mother would be endangered if the fetus was carried to term, or the pregnancy was the result of rape or incest.
 On November 5, 2003, the President signed S. 3, the Partial-Birth Abortion Ban Act of 2003 (P.L.
-108-105).
-The Senate initially passed S. 3 on March 13, 2003 by a vote of 64-33.
+108-105).2 The Senate initially passed S. 3 on March 13, 2003 by a vote of 64-33.
 H.R.
 760, a companion measure to S. 3, was passed by the House on June 4, 2003 by a vote of 282-139.
 Shortly after passage of H.R.
 760, pursuant to H.Res.
 257, the language of S. 3 was struck, and the provisions of H.R.
 760 were inserted into the measure.
 On September 17, 2003, the Senate voted 93-0 to reject the House amendment to S. 3.
 The Senate's vote moved the two measures to conference.
 On September 30, 2003, a House-Senate conference committee agreed to report a version of the bill that was identical to the House-passed measure.
 The House approved H.Rept.
 108-288, the conference report for the Partial-Birth Abortion Ban Act of 2003, by a vote of 281-142 on October 2, 2003.
 The Senate agreed to the conference report by a vote of 64-34 on October 21, 2003.

-In general, the act would prohibit physicians from performing a partial-birth abortion except when it is necessary to save the life of a mother whose life is endangered by a physical disorder, physical illness, or physical injury, including a life-endangering physical condition caused by or arising from the pregnancy itself.
-Physicians who violate the act would be subject to a fine, imprisonment for not more than two years, or both.
+In general, the act prohibits physicians from performing a partial-birth abortion except when it is necessary to save the life of a mother whose life is endangered by a physical disorder, physical illness, or physical injury, including a life-endangering physical condition caused by or arising from the pregnancy itself.
+Physicians who violate the act are subject to a fine, imprisonment for not more than two years, or both.

-Although the U.S. Supreme Court has held that restrictions on abortion must allow for the performance of an abortion when it is necessary to protect the health of the mother, the act does not include such an exception.
-In his introductory statement on the act, Senator Rick Santorum discussed the measure's lack of a health exception.
-He maintained that an exception is not necessary because of the risks associated with partial-birth abortions.
-Senator Santorum insisted that congressional hearings and expert testimony demonstrate "that a partial birth abortion is never necessary to preserve the health of the mother, poses significant health risks to the woman, and is outside the standard of medical care."
+Although the U.S. Supreme Court has held that restrictions on abortion must allow for the performance of an abortion when it is necessary to protect the health of the mother, and in 2000, struck down a state partial-birth abortion law on such grounds, the act does not include such an exception.
+In his introductory statement for the act, Senator Rick Santorum discussed the measure's lack of a health exception.3 He maintained that an exception is not necessary because of the risks associated with partial-birth abortions.
+Senator Santorum insisted that congressional hearings and expert testimony demonstrate "that a partial birth abortion is never necessary to preserve the health of the mother, poses significant health risks to the woman, and is outside the standard of medical care."4